Homocysteine and hip fracture

 Good sources are your greens like spinach, legumes and dairy products; chicken and eggs too.
 In short, provided we are eating from a wide range of foods we need have no fear of a deficiency.

-Wheat bran also contains large amounts of B2, about 0.5mg per 100 grams but 90% is extracted in milling and used for animal feeds[4].
+Wheat bran also contains large amounts of B2, about 0.5mg per 100 grams but 90% is extracted in milling and used for animal feed[4].

 Eggs Hilton for breakfast, this divine green salad for lunch and butter chicken curry for dinner would see you home.

-But a meat and potatoes man would certainly be deficient with risk of homocysteine cardiovascular disease and hip fracture.
+But a meat and potatoes man would certainly be deficient with risk of hip fracture and homocysteine cardiovascular disease too.

 Divine green salad.